replayio/docs/src/app/learn/examples/nextjs/page.md

       use: { ...replayDevices['Replay Chromium'] },
     },
     {
-      name: "Desktop Chrome",
+      name: 'Desktop Chrome',
       use: {
-        ...devices["Desktop Chrome"],
+        ...devices['Desktop Chrome'],
       },
+    },
-    },    {
+    {
-      name: "Mobile Chrome",
+      name: 'Mobile Chrome',
       use: {
-        ...devices["Pixel 5"],
+        ...devices['Pixel 5'],
       },
     },
     {
-      name: "Mobile Safari",
+      name: 'Mobile Safari',
-      use: devices["iPhone 12"],
+      use: devices['iPhone 12'],
     },
   ],
-});
+})
 ```

 ### Recording your tests

 If you are experiencing issues with your tests, such as random failures or flakiness, you can record your tests simply by running the `replay-chromium` project.
 The `upload: true` attribute will take care of uploading every test replay after the test run.

 You can choose to set this setting to `false` and use `replayio upload` command from CLI to upload your test recordings manually.